-As employment lawyers, Fernandez & Lauby LLP represents a wide variety of clients with diverse legal needs and issues.
+As California employment lawyers, Fernandez & Lauby LLP represents a wide variety of clients with diverse legal needs and issues.
 We serve those in and around Orange County, Riverside and San Bernardino, also known as The Inland Empire.
 We represent the individual employee as well as large numbers of workers in class action lawsuits.
 California and federal laws protect employees from discriminatory conduct and other forms of employer mistreatment.
-If you feel your rights were violated by your employer, we offer a complimentary consultation to discuss the options that may be available to you.
+If you feel your rights were violated by your employer, we offer a free consultation to discuss the options that may be available to you.
 To schedule your free case review, call Fernandez & Lauby LLP at 888-959-8508.

 Federal and California laws protect individuals in protected classes from harassment.
 Fernandez & Lauby represents clients who have been subjected to various forms of discrimination, harassment, and wage and hour violations, including: